eisenzopf/redactomatic/README.md

 The `anonymization-order` section of the rules file is optional.
 If it is not defined then the order of the entities in the `redaction-order` section is used to determine the order of anonymization.
 In the current implementation of redactomatic the order of anonymization is not important so this section is usually omitted.
 It is included to future-proof the tool should the order of anonymization ever be important.

+The default `anonymization-order ` rule is defined in the `rules/config.ym`l file.
+This rule can be overriden using a custom configuration file.

 ### anon-map

 ```